 Given soybeans’ high level of protein — we’re talking 66 grams of protein in one cup of roasted soybeans — it’s no wonder soy-based products like tofu and tempeh are dense in protein.
 Due to the unique processes that go into producing each, their protein density differs: Tempeh has 33 grams per cup while tofu has 20 grams per cup.

 Grains and Pseudograins

-When I said grains, what was the first thing that popped into your brain?
-Was it your trusty quinoa?
+When you read grains, what is the first thing that pops into your brain?
+Is it trusty quinoa?
 Or maybe those finicky (but so worth the hour you spent hovering over the stove while they cooked) lentils?
 Well, then your brain would be wrong — but only mildly wrong.
-Allow me to explain.

 There are grains, and then there are pseudograins.
 Unless you have an allergy or sensitivity to grains, you can use them interchangeably.
 The difference is that pseudograins are technically seeds, but we eat them like grains.

 Actual grains that are high in protein include barley and farro, at about 23 and 24 grams of protein per cup, respectively, along with sorghum, kamut and rye.

 Protein-dense pseudograins include buckwheat at 22 grams of protein per cup and lentils at 18 grams per cup, followed by amaranth, quinoa and teff.